-The approach to position the LPPA for desired investment, and for the Town to receive annexation and development requests, is based on an awareness of existing conditions and understanding of desired outcomes, collectively tempered with market realities.
+The Town's ability to successfully navigate through the annexation and development process will be dependent upon an awareness of existing conditions and understanding of desired outcomes -- collectively tempered with market realities.
 Major components of the approach include:

-- Vision for each Subarea (presented in Section 3) - Potential Challenges, or "Barriers to Investment" that might limit development opportunities in the LPPA - Parameters for land use decisions throughout the LPPA, referred to herein as Guiding Principles - Identification of Strategic Public Initiatives necessary to catalyze private development and leverage public improvements
+- Vision for each Subarea (presented in Section 3) - Potential Challenges or "Barriers to Investment" that might limit development opportunities in the LPPA - Parameters for land use decisions throughout the LPPA, referred to herein as Guiding Principles - Identification of Strategic Public Initiatives necessary to catalyze private development and leverage public improvements

 Development in the Planning Area is anticipated to occur at modest levels over multiple decades based on numerous findings identified during the planning process and presented in previous sections of this Master Plan.
-Issues that will delay and temper annexation and development requests can generally be organized under the following topics - market, physical, financial, regulatory, and political.
-While many of the issues, or conditions, within these categories could serve to catalyze investment, others will pose barriers.
+Issues that will delay and temper annexation and development requests can generally be organized under the following topics: market, physical, financial, regulatory and political.
+While many of the issues or conditions within these categories could serve to catalyze investment, others will pose barriers.
 Based on input received during the planning process, property and business owners within and outside the Town boundaries have opinions on both sides of the growth debate.
 Pros and cons of annexation identified during the planning process include: